-There’s an impressive collection of cannonballs here which are piled up in neat pyramids and which look stunning under the hot summer sun.
+There’s an impressive collection of cannonballs here which are piled up in neat pyramids.
+They look stunning under the hot summer sun.

-Since the fort is part of the city fortification you can enter it as part of your city wall tour, so keep your ticket for the day and show it at the entrance.
+Since the fort is part of the city fortification you can enter it as part of your city wall tour.
+Make sure you keep your ticket for the day and show it at the entrance.

 The Franciscan Monastery

-At the pharmacy you can still buy drugs and medicines such as painkillers but also handmade creams and toiletries, a wonderful souvenir to take home.
+At the pharmacy you can still buy drugs and medicines such as painkillers but also handmade creams and toiletries.
+In my view, a wonderful souvenir to take home.

 I really loved the peaceful atmosphere of these century old buildings, the green gardens and the monastic artwork along the walls.

 Entry is for a fee and the monastery is not included in the Dubrovnik Card.

 Top Things to do in Dubrovnik